RonanLc/Snoopytech/doc/Rapports/Reports - Kulbicki/Session-Kulbicki-14.md

 Thus, the PID study is resumed to finding the proportionnal constant.
 I have used the Routh method on the system modeled during the [worksession 10](https://github.com/RonanLc/Snoopytech/blob/main/doc/Rapports/Reports%20-%20Kulbicki/Session-Kulbicki-10.md) to see the limits in terms of proportionnal constant.
-The theoreticall result shows that any positive constant is good enough.
+The theoretical result shows that any positive constant is good enough.
 In reality, I doubt high values aren't going to break the system.

 Therefore, I will use the Ziegler Nichols method to find a proportionnal constant suited for our system.